HenrikDA/blynk-server/README.md

 ## Local server setup

 ### Behind wifi router
-In case you start Blynk server behind wifi-router and want it to be accessible from internet you have to add port-forwarding rule on your router.
-This is required in order all of the request which come to the router are forwarded to Blynk server within the local network of your router.
-Im my router it look like this: {image here}
+In case you need to run Blynk server behind wifi-router and want it to be accessible from internet you have to add port-forwarding rule on your router.
+This is required in order to forward all of the requests that come to the router within the local network to Blynk server, Im my router it look like this: {image here}

 ## Licensing